 FAQs

 • How early do I need to book?
 As early as possible.
-Call 0410 287 988 to organise a day and time.
-We limit the number of weekly sessions to 13 of 2 hours each, (not more than 2 daily, Mon-Fri, & 3 on Sat) to ensure this remains a high-quality luxury massage experience.
-You are welcome to call for a same day appointment, as we may have an opening, but we may not be able to accommodate you every time.
+Text/call 0410 287 988 to organise a day and time.
+I limit the number of weekly sessions to max.
+13 of 2 hours each,(not more than 2 daily, Mon-Fri, & 3 on Sat) to ensure this remains ahigh-quality luxurious massage experience.
+You are welcome to call for a same day appointment, as I may have an opening, but I may not always be able to accommodate you.

 • Where can I park?
 There is ample 2hr free car parking in Walsh Avenue and adjacent streets.